rentruewang/snippets/notes/takeaways.md

 He wants to be able to think about the future and feel good about that.

 If the stakes are high and the thing is important one should just do it anyways.

+## Drew Houston : How to build the future

+Dropbox was born out of frustration because he and his team couldn't really collaborate.

+First company was rejected because of a small market size and he worked part time on it.

+He got to meet his co-founder 3 hours before the deadline.

+Do something different.

+When somethings happends, you have to address the issues.

+There is a lot of competition, but do you use them?
+If no, it's our chance.

+One of the biggest early problems is that no-one really has done before, so it's easy to have everyone running in different directions and it may just fall apart.
+Also, things break really fast.

+You should aim for perfection, but you have to recognize that things are big and sit back.

+You divide and conquer problems.

+Nobody is born a CEO.
+You have to be able to make smart and fast decisions about business models, competition, and so on.

+_Several years from now, what would I wish I am doing?_

+**High output management**, **The effects of executives**, **Poor Charles Almanack** recommended.

+Everytime you expand, you contract because focus means killing things that you may love.

+AARRR - acquisition, activation, revenue, retention, referral

+They focused on why no-one is signing up and directly solve it (by referrals).

 ## Outliers by Malcolm Gladwell - Animation